 The Project’s recent interview between high profile host Waleed Aly and Prime Minister Scott Morrison may have made great television viewing, but it also raised a volatile question:

 Does objective journalism really exist?
 Or are we now facing a culture-driven media gridlock based on ideologies?

-But some view it as purely sensationalist television, a ratings ploy.
+But some view it as purely sensationalist television, a rating ploy.

 The point is debatable – but there’s no doubt that bringing a national leader renowned for some of Australia’s most stringent immigration regimes together with a high profile Muslim journalist on a subject of horrific bloodshed and terror plus an allusion to institutionalized Australian Islamophobia, created fireworks.

 But what makes Aly and his interviewing style any different to other big-name media personalities?
 Columnist Andrew Bolt makes his politics clear; ABC talkback radio veteran Jon Faine is renowned for playing Devil’s advocate and contrarian to each and every guest; Walkley Award Winning journalist Sarah Ferguson has a highly forensic style.

 It begs the question: is there such thing as a fair interview?
 Maybe not.
 The circumstances can be challenging for any interviewee: sitting under hot lights, not knowing what question will be asked next.

 Add to this the fact that journalists pride themselves on holding politicians to account – and rightly so, given the power and influence MPs wield, sometimes irresponsibly – and it’s no surprise Waleed held the PM to account.

 But did he do it in the spirit of a contest of ideas objectively examining an issue?
 Or did he conduct the interview with the bias of someone personally and deeply aggrieved by a terrifying event?

 Bias is an inherently human trait.
 So perhaps the real question is, why should we expect a journalist be any different?